Gearhartlove/wordy/README.md

 Disclaimer.
 The intent of this project is educational, not to count words the fastest.

-At a high level, wordy uses a **multi-producer single-consumer** (mpsc) channels to send information from any number of transmitters to a receiver, which ultimately processes the result.
+At a high level, wordy uses a **multi-producer single-consumer** (mpsc) channel to send information from any number of transmitters to a receiver, which ultimately processes the result.

 Important moments during this program were:
-* Creating an **Atomic Reference Counter** (Arc) to immutably share the text among threads
+* Creating an **Atomic Reference Counter** (Arc) to immutably share text among threads
 * Spawning threads
 * Joining threads together to wait for program to finish
 * Deciding NOT to use Mutexes

 Things to improve on:
 * Integrate Tests into development process
-* Performance comparison out of curiosity
+* Compare Performance out of curiosity